Plumbing on the web

 Connecting the pipes

-The schematic picture2 shows how things connect:
+The schematic picture2shows how things connect:

 I surf the web and come across pages or sites that interest me.